genie-tooling/genie-tooling/docs/guides/configuration.md

 ## Simplified Configuration with `FeatureSettings`

-The recommended way to start configuring Genie is by using the `features` attribute of `MiddlewareConfig`. `FeatureSettings` provides high-level toggles and default choices for major components like LLM providers, RAG components, caching, and tool lookup.
+The recommended way to start configuring Genie is by using the `features` attribute of `MiddlewareConfig`. `FeatureSettings` provides high-level toggles and default choices for major components like LLM providers, RAG components, caching, tool lookup, and new P1.5 features like observability, HITL, token usage, and guardrails.

 ```python
 from genie_tooling.config.models import MiddlewareConfig